bfactory-ai/zignal/README.md

   - blur
   - sharpen
   - views (called `sub_image` in dlib or `roi` in OpenCV.)
-- drawing and filling functions
+- Canvas drawing API with consistent parameter ordering
-  - lines
+  - lines with variable width and antialiasing
-  - circles
+  - circles (filled and outlined) with smooth edges
-  - polygons
+  - polygons (filled and outlined)
-  - crosses
+  - rectangles with customizable borders
-  - Bézier curves
+  - Bézier curves (quadratic and cubic) with adaptive subdivision
-  - smooth polygons (drawing and filling)
+  - spline polygons with tension control for smooth curved shapes
+  - multiple fill modes: solid (fast) and smooth (antialiased)

 ## Examples